Top attractions in Bordeaux

 - As a city on the Atlantic, weather is not as predictable and sudden changes can be expected.
 Spring and fall are the best times to visit for mild weather.
 Summer is busy with locals on holiday and tourists.
 If looking to visit wineries, avoid mid-September in which many tasting rooms are shut down for harvest time.

-Other Sightseeing Options in Bordeaux
+Sightseeing in Bordeaux

 What people are saying about Bordeaux

 very interesting excursion into a very fascinating land of wine. saint Emilion is a very charming town, and the whole travel was worth the expense.
 The guide and the staff at the Chateaux were extremely professional , and it is evident that they are very passionate about their work. we learned many interesting things about the process of wine treatment and degustation, and we could not avoid buying a few bottles for ourselvbes after the trip was finished.